Dr. John Bartlett

 Opportunities to collaborate

 Collaboration is the key to solving the big questions faced by researchers across the cancer spectrum.
 In Bartlett’s program there are opportunities to collaborate through technology access, partnership and mentorship.
 Bartlett’s expertise in diagnostic development and both in situ and deep molecular analysis of clinical specimens provides an ideal platform for partnership with researchers across Ontario, Canada and beyond.
 Bartlett is always willing to discuss scientific opportunities and solutions (over a coffee!) and to foster a collaborative approach with research and industry partners.
-For more opportunities visit OICR’s Collaborative Research Resources page.
+For more opportunities to collaborate, please visit OICR’s Collaborative Research Resources page.